 Analysis of a variety of short stories and poems with an emphasis on developing interpretive skills.
 Special attention given to individual presentations and class discussion. technique, symbolism, irony, style, and social significance.
+Prerequisite: ENG 106 with a minimum grade of "C" or instructor permission

-ENG 216 (3 credits) Technical Report Writing
+Technical Report Writing